 Gocovri comes in the form of an extended-release capsule.

-The FDA-approved label for Gocovri lists common side effects including dizziness, dry mouth, hallucinations, constipation, falls, dizziness upon standing, and swelling in the extremities.
+The FDA-approved label for Gocovri lists common side effects including hallucinations, dizziness, dry mouth, swelling of legs and feet, constipation, a drop in blood pressure when standing, and falls.

-Rare but serious side effects listed for Gocovri include psychosis, suicidal thoughts or behavior, falling asleep during normal daytime activities, and impulsive behavior.
+Rare but serious side effects listed for Gocovri include hallucinations, suicidal thoughts or behavior, falling asleep during normal daytime activities, and impulsive behavior.